Jordan6794/Habits30/src/improvements.md

 - Finish footer
 - recheck refacto
--  Add stats :
+-  Add stats : design it
-: Camembert of habits (finished/streak/fail/normal)
-: Stats (total wins, longest habit, biggest success, number of habits?), win/lose ratio : some bars about streaks : longest/average/smallest ?
 : all time/current biggest streak (and other stats maybe) ?
 - Make it responsive in mobil (smaller fonts + reduce padding + habit details in column with 2 raws)
 - Initialise didChange at false ? or just not put in DB ?
 - Find a name for branding
 - Redirect/guard from landing if logged in
 - make lifetime counters for stats ?
+- load habits on top level rather than in table

 Improvements :
 - Pour les await database UI faire un loading & success modal (see Zach Stone MAC)